gautam-v3/FILE-ENCRYPTION-SYSTEM/README.md

-# FILE-ENCRYPTION-SYSTEM
-# NIS Project – Flask Application

-## Aim
-To develop a secure web application using Flask.
+#FILE-ENCRYPTION-SYSTEM
+# Secure File Storage System

 ## Description
-This project is a Flask-based web application developed as part of the NIS course.
+This project is a secure file storage web application developed using Flask.
-It demonstrates backend development, routing, and template rendering.
+It uses hybrid encryption (AES-GCM + RSA) to securely store and retrieve user files.
+User authentication is implemented using Flask-Login and password hashing with Bcrypt.

+## Features
+- User registration and login
+- Secure file upload and download
+- AES-GCM encryption for files
+- RSA encryption for AES keys
+- Integrity verification using SHA-256
+- Access control (only file owner can download/delete)

 ## Technologies Used
 - Python
 - Flask
+- Flask-SQLAlchemy
+- Flask-Login
+- Flask-Bcrypt
+- Cryptography
-- HTML, CSS
+- SQLite

 ## How to Run
 1. Install Python 3.x